steinbrennergit/rps-mp/README.md

   # Known bugs

-  * If a spectator joins in the middle of an active turn, both player boxes will appear inactive (gray border instead of yellow highlight) until the next turn.
+  * If a spectator joins in the middle of an active turn, both players' boxes will appear inactive (gray border, instead of yellow highlight) on their own screens until the next turn.
+No gameplay behavior is affected.

+  * Occasionally, a player may make a choice, and the turn will end for both players, resulting in a win for the player who made a choice.
+I have been unable to reliably replicate this bug, and believe it to be a result of inconsistent Firebase performance.

+  * Occasionally, the timers for player 1 and player 2 will get out of sync, resulting in odd behavior.
+I have been unable to reliably replicate this bug, and believe it to be a result of inconsistent Firebase performance.